pammacdotnet/TypstPaper/paper.typ

 = The markup language <sec:markup>
 Typst employs straightforward markup syntax for standard formatting operations.
 For instance, headings can be created with the `=` symbol, while text can be italicized by enclosing it in `_underscores_`.

 Typst employs three distinct syntactical modes: markup, math, and code.
 By default, a Typst document operates in _markup mode_, which handles standard text formatting. _Math mode_ enables the composition of mathematical expressions, while _code mode_ provides access to Typst's scripting capabilities for dynamic content generation.
-Transitions between these modes are governed by specific syntactic markers, as outlined in @tab:modes.
+Transitions between these modes are governed by specific markers (@tab:modes).

 #figure(
   table(